teacat/reiner/README.md

 subQuery.Get("users", "userId")

 err := db.Where("", subQuery, "EXISTS").Get("products")
-// Equals: SELECT * FROM products WHERE EXISTS (select userId from users where company='testCompany')
+// 等效於：SELECT * FROM products WHERE EXISTS (select userId from users where company='testCompany')
 ```

 ## Has